Tēnā koutou katoa, Kia orana, Talofa lava, Fakaalofa lahi atu, Malo e lelei, Talofa ni, As-salamu ‘alaykum and welcome to Porirua College!

 We have a beautiful, modern learning environment looking out over the Porirua basin.
 Classrooms are clustered around central learning spaces in our four learning houses: Kenepuru, Rangituhi, Tangare and Whitireia.
 Students join one house for their time at college, where they learn to take care of our environment, connect with our community, give back to others and manage their learning responsibly.

 Student leadership is important in developing responsible young adults who have the courage to have their say.
 Each house has prefects who support the younger students and organise activities for them.
-Our head students and prefects have opportunities to represent the school at many important occasions, such as our breakfast with Jacinda Ardern to hear about her youth and what it’s like to be Prime Minister.
+Our head students and prefects also have opportunities to represent the school at important occasions.

 We know that many students coming to Porirua College have already stepped up as leaders in their previous schools and want to give back their learning to others.
 We invite all students to join one of our five different leadership councils to make changes in our PC world, our Porirua East community and beyond:

 - Academic Council

 - Community Service Council